-Confidence is likely to be highly impacted as citizens will expect the government to effectively conduct disaster operations and return the Public community to a normal state within a reasonable time.
-Failure to do so Confidence in may lead to cascading events such as incidents of civil unrest.
-In addition, the Governance citizens will expect timely and reliable public information issued from a trusted source, and widespread instances of rumors or disinformation may confuse the appropriate protective measures expected from the public.
+Public Confidence in the Governance Confidence is likely to be highly impacted as citizens will expect the government to effectively conduct disaster operations and return the community to a normal state within a reasonable time.
+Failure to do so may lead to cascading events such as incidents of civil unrest.
+In addition, citizens will expect timely and reliable public information issued from a trusted source, and widespread instances of rumors or disinformation may confuse the appropriate protective measures expected from the public.